kinokomushroom/Godot-Piano-Transcription-Helper/README.md

 - Release v1.0
 - Fix bug: Hint on "hide" button isn't correct
 - Fix bug: Unintentional behaviour occurs when H key is pressed
+- Update logo so that it doesn't look too similar to the Synthesia logo
+- Release v1.1

 ### New Feature Ideas
 - export as MIDI